 A guided walking tour of Medieval Orvieto, including S. Giovenale, S. Andreas, S. Domenico and the 14th c.
 Duomo (cathedral), featuring the breathtaking Signorelli frescos in its San Brizio chapel.
 These frescos influenced Michelangelo's Last Judgment in the Sistine Chapel.

 A bus trip to Siena for a morning guided walking tour of the city which includes stops at: the Basilica of San Domenico, the Piazza Salimbeni, home of the oldest bank in the world and the Piazza del Campo and Piazza Pubblico, the civic center of Siena.
 In the afternoon, a guided tour of Siena's Duomo, the opera del duomo museum and panorama (where you can see a spectacular view of the city that gave its name to crayola crayons.)

 A bus trip to Florence for a walking tour of the city which includes: the Piazza della Repubblica, the Duomo, the Piazza della Signoria and the Ponte Vecchio.
-In the afternoon tour the Accademia (the David and other works of Michelangelo are displayed here.)
+Tour the Bargello (Donatello's David, Michelangelo's Bacchus and the original bronze contest entries for the Baptistry by Brunelleschi and Ghiberti are displayed here.)